linode/docs/docs/products/databases/managed-databases/guides/connect-to-mysql/index.md

 Once you are connected successfully, the MySQL prompt appears and you can enter SQL queries.
 See [An Overview of MySQL](/docs/guides/an-overview-of-mysql/#the-sql-language) for examples.

-See [How to Connect to a MySQL or MariaDB Database](/docs/guides/connect-to-a-mysql-or-mariadb-database/) for more information or reference [Connecting to the MySQL Server Using Command Options](https://dev.mysql.com/doc/refman/8.0/en/connecting.html) within MySQL's own documention.
+See [How to Connect to a MySQL or MariaDB Database](/docs/guides/connect-to-a-mysql-or-mariadb-database/) for more information or reference [Connecting to the MySQL Server Using Command Options](https://dev.mysql.com/doc/refman/8.0/en/connecting.html) within MySQL's own documentation.

 ### Install a MySQL Client